Tex Robertson

 Julian William "Tex" Robertson (April 23, 1909 – August 27, 2007) was an American swimmer and water polo player who competed for the University of Michigan and served as a Hall of Fame swimming coach for the University of Texas from 1935-1950.
-He founded Camp Longhorn, primarily a swim camp in Burnett, Texas, and later invented a flying disk game similar to the Frisbee.
+He founded Camp Longhorn, primarily a swim camp in Burnet, Texas, and later invented a flying disk game similar to the Frisbee.

 Early life

 Julian Robertson was born April 23, 1909, in Sweetwater, Texas the youngest of four brothers to Frank G. Robinson, and Nancy Emmerson Robinson.
 He later moved to California receiving the nickname "Tex".
 When he was thirteen, he learned to swim in a nearby creek and often practiced his technique in a horse trough, winning his first race the following year.

 University of Michigan

 He attended the 1932 Summer Olympics as an alternate member of the U.S. Olympic Water Polo team that won a bronze medal.
 He first came to the attention of University of Michigan Coach Matt Mann while at the 1932 Olympics.

 Robertson attended classes at the University of Southern California, and Los Angeles Junior College, then transferred to the University of Michigan, where he swam for Hall of Fame Coach Matthew Mann and graduated with a Bachelor of Arts in June 1935.
 While at Michigan, he excelled at the 220-yard and 440-yard freestyle, helping to lead the Wolverines to national championships in both 1934 and 1935.

 In their two national championship years, Robertson set new collegiate and Amateur Athletic Union records while continuing to win individual and team events for Michigan.
 He captured first place titles in both NCAA and Big 10 Conference championships.